 Han Suyin was the pen name of Elizabeth Comber, a China-born Eurasian writer who wrote the 1952 book, A Many-Splendored Thing which was made into a movie entitled Love is a Many-Splendored Thing in 1955; many old enough will remember the song with the same title.
 Her second novel, published in 1956, also with a poetic title, And The Rain My Drink, was set in British Malaya during the Malayan Emergency.
-This novel and her political convictions caused her her divorce from her second husband, Leon Comber, a British officer in the Malayan Special Branch.
+This novel and her political convictions cost her her divorce from her second husband, Leon Comber, a British officer in the Malayan Special Branch.

 About the Artist:

 Chua Mia Tee remains one of my favourite Nanyang artists who paint in a style known as Social Realism.
 Although Chua is not included in the list of Nanyang artists who gave their name to an eclectic art style known as the Nanyang style, Chua’s works are still important documents of Singapore’s history and commentaries on the social fabric of the country, its people and its politics.
 I don’t think Chua meant to be overtly political as this was not his focus; he was more interested in documenting how the people lived and bonded during a turbulent period in Singapore’s history.
 Identity was an important concept to him and to most Chinese emigres of his time: are we Chinese or Malayans?
 Chua explores this notion in another painting, ‘National Language Class’ which he painted in 1959, the year Singapore gained self-governance from the British.